Battle of Vargas Swamp: Investigation

 The confusing number of claims regarding casualty numbers led a team of archaeologists from the National University of Colombia in 2010 to conduct an archaeological study on the battlefield to determine the number of casualties that occurred.
 In their study, which took into account all of the claims made over the years, they estimated that there are possibly between 400 and 1,200 bodies buried in the area of the Battlefield.
 During this study investigators found what they believe to be a mass grave that fits the description of the one Father Gallo had described in his account that was dug and filled with around 600 bodies.

 Other archaeological studies conducted over the years found various muskets balls on the site of the battle.

 Legacy

-Bolívar's order to Rondón; "salve usted la patria" is the official motto of National Army of Colombia's cavalry branch.
-As a result of the pivotal role of the Patriot cavalry in defining the outcome of battle, July 25 is also the official day of National Army of Colombia's cavalry branch.
+Bolívar's order to Rondón; "salve usted la patria" is the official motto of the National Army of Colombia's cavalry branch.
+As a result of the pivotal role of the Patriot cavalry in defining the outcome of battle, July 25 is also the official day of the Colombian cavalry.

 The bravery displayed by Sergeant Inocencio Chincá during the battle made him a hero of the Colombian War of Independence, as a result the National Army of Colombia's Non-commissioned officer training school is named in his honor.